B00086546/github-story-2019/README.md

 #####26/02/2019#####

-Chapter one has been started
+Chapter one has been started.

+Further additions have been added to chapter one.